ShoppinPal/docs.shoppinpal.com/loopback/Setup-a-loopback-project-d15a.md

+# The Backend

+## Setup a loopback project

 To start with a clean environment, run:
 ```
 $ mkdir -p ~/workspace
 $ cd ~/workspace
 $ rm -rf loopback-zero-to-hero
 ```

+Make sure you have

 Next, setup a loopback project:
 ```